![]() |

 Though another argument for the those result states that the fact that those women drank coffee regularly became tolerant to increased blood pressure levels.

-Conclusion Of This StudyThe study states that even if the relationship between coffee and high blood pressure was unclear for a long time, it is now known that even if coffee leads to increased blood pressure, it doesn't represent a risk factor for heart disorders in a healthy person.
+The study states that the relationship was unclear for a long time, but it is now known that even if coffee leads to increased blood pressure, it doesn't represent a risk factor for heart disorders in a healthy person.

 As you can see coffee and high blood pressure are not negatively connected.
 So coffee lovers you can continue to enjoy your morning coffee, cappuccino, latte and mocha.